The Problem With Walking Alone – Part 1

 Just as my feet touched the Main Street sidewalk, I was awakened out of my blissful walk by the most unusual of feelings.
 The town had virtually no crime and there wasn’t a soul in sight.
 Nevertheless, I was suddenly certain that someone was watching me.
 Immediately, the hairs on the back of my neck stood on end, as if to warn me of danger.
 As paranoia captured my senses, a rustling of leaves filled the air and a cold gust of wind split through the otherwise warm and still night sky, shaking the trees on every lawn as it did so.
 My heart pounded and I quickened my pace…

 It’s pretty easy to imagine the danger of walking alone at night.
 There is something very comforting about having a trusted human being accompany us during times of danger or vulnerability.
-However, this lesson is not a reminder of the practical advantages to using the “buddy system.”
+However, this lesson is not a reminder of the practical advantages of using the “buddy system.”
 This is about something far easier to overlook, but something that is infinitely more important.
 This is about the problems that come when we walk alone in our spiritual life.

 It is true that some people are introverted.
 I happen to lean that way, myself.
 Some people simply don’t like crowds, and many people just like to work alone.
 Sometimes, due to natural personalities, or even past hurt, some don’t feel a deep need for other people to constantly be around.
 God, of course, understands all of that; he made you, after all.
 So is it really that big of deal if you want your relationship with God to simply stay between the two of you?
 For two very important reasons – very foundational, in fact – it is.